gchq/stroom-docs/content/en/docs/user-guide/content/visualisation-assets/visualisation-assets-example.md

 This document walks through the process of converting an existing Doughnut visualisation into an Asset-based visualisation.

-## Document the source visualisation
+## Document the Source Visualisation

 We're converting `System/Visualisations/Visualisations/Version3/Doughnut`, so we'll open it up and see how it is configured.